Chart Color Schemes

 Employment conditions in Ceduna face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Ceduna specializes in education & training, with an employment share 1.6 times the regional level.
-Conversely, manufacturing has lower representation at 1.6% versus the regional average of 9.3%.
-The worker-to-resident ratio is 0.7, indicating local employment opportunities above the norm.
-Over the 12 months to September 2025, labour force levels increased by 4.4%, while employment declined by 0.2%, causing unemployment to rise by 4.2 percentage points.
-In comparison, Rest of SA recorded employment growth of 0.3% and labour force growth of 2.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ceduna's employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years, although these are simple extrapolations for illustrative purposes only.
+Ceduna has a particular specialization in education & training, with an employment share 1.6 times the regional level.
+Conversely, manufacturing shows lower representation at 1.6% compared to the regional average of 9.3%.
+The ratio of workers to residents, as at the Census, was 0.7, indicating local employment opportunities above the norm.
+Over the 12 months to September 2025, labour force levels increased by 4.5%, while employment declined by 0.2%, causing unemployment to rise by 4.1 percentage points.
+In comparison, Rest of SA recorded employment growth of 0.3%, labour force growth of 2.3%, with unemployment rising 1.9 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ceduna's employment mix suggests local employment should increase by 6.0% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment